You are more than your intrusive thoughts.

 Contamination OCD

-Fear of germs, illness, or feeling "dirty."
-Compulsions include excessive handwashing, cleaning, or avoidance of surfaces and people.
+Fear of germs, illness, or feeling unclean.
+Compulsions include excessive handwashing, cleaning, or avoiding surfaces and people.

 Checking and Harm OCD

 Repeated checking of locks, appliances, or that no harm was caused.
-Obsessive fear of having hurt someone — intentionally or accidentally.
+Obsessive fear of having hurt someone, whether intentionally or by accident.

 Symmetry and Order OCD

-Things must feel "just right" or be arranged in a particular way.
-Not preference — an overwhelming sense that something bad will happen otherwise.
+Things must feel just right or be arranged a particular way.
+This is not preference.
+It is an overwhelming sense that something bad will happen otherwise.

 Intrusive Thought OCD

 Unwanted thoughts about violence, sexual content, or taboo subjects that deeply disturb the person.
-The distress itself is the evidence these thoughts are not desired.
+The distress itself is the evidence these thoughts are not wanted.

 Scrupulosity OCD

-Religious or moral perfectionism — excessive fear of sin, blasphemy, or moral failure.
-Compulsions include excessive prayer, confession, or reassurance-seeking.
+Religious or moral perfectionism: excessive fear of sin, blasphemy, or moral failure.
+Compulsions include repeated prayer, confession, or reassurance-seeking.

-Primarily mental obsessions with less visible compulsions.
-The compulsions are mental — reviewing, reassuring, neutralizing.
+Mostly mental obsessions with few visible compulsions.
+The compulsions happen internally: reviewing, reassuring, neutralizing.
 Easily mistaken for general anxiety.

 WHO IT AFFECTS